kenzanlabs/capstan/aws/README.md

 ## Destroy everything

-If you run `terraform destory` after use of this environment you may find that some items can't be destroyed.
+If you run `terraform destroy` after use of this environment you may find that some items can't be destroyed.
 These will ussually be
 - S3 buckets created
 - Network